FilippoBovo/production-data-science/README.md

 <!--What-->

 This guide attempts to merge the gap that data scientists may have in software development practices.
-We will look at a data science workflow in Python that adapts ideas from software development that ease collaborations and keeps the project in a state that is easy to productionise.
+We will look at a data science workflow in Python that adapts ideas from software development that ease collaborations and keeps a project in a state that is easy to productionise.

 <!--How-->